The following information is from the Close Contact Government Guidelines:

-“VISOR: This should take the form of a clear visor that covers the face and provides a barrier between the wearer and the client from respiratory droplets caused by sneezing, coughing or speaking.
-Visors must fit the user and be worn properly.
-It should cover the forehead, extend below the chin, and wrap around the side of the face.
+Clear visors cover the face (and typically provides a barrier between the wearer and the client from respiratory droplets caused by sneezing, coughing or speaking).
+Visors should fit the user and be worn properly.
+They should cover the forehead, extend below the chin, and wrap around the side of the face.
 Both disposable and re-usable visors are available.
 A re-usable visor should be cleaned and disinfected between each client using normal cleaning products.

 Although not mentioned in the latest close contact services, the NHS require the use of gloves and aprons for low risk patients, which the SMA condone.